ArghyaPal/C_DAC_Hyderabad_Workshop/Pre-Workshop/README.md

     $ cd C_DAC_Hyderabad_Workshop

-$ sudo pip install virtualenv <br />
-$ cd my_project_folder <br />
-$ virtualenv venv <br />

-To begin this virtual environment, the above created one should be activated <br />
-$ source venv/bin/activate <br />
+**Deactivate `virtualenv`**

-If you are done working in the virtual environment for the moment, you can deactivate it <br />
+Once you are done working in the virtual environment, execute `$ deactivate$ to deactivate it.
-$ deactivate <br />

-# Installing required dependencies:

-1) Numpy : $sudo apt-get install python-numpy <br />
-2) Scipy : $sudo apt-get install python-scipy <br />
-3) scikit-learn : Follow the instructions here : http://scikit-learn.org/stable/developers/advanced_installation.html <br />
-4) Pandas: $sudo apt-get install python-pandas <br />
-5) Matplotlib: $sudo apt-get install python-matplotlib. <br />

-Note: The above steps work on an Ubuntu distribution.
-If you have other Linux distribution, equivalent commands can be found online.
+## Install dependencies

+To install the dependencies, navigate to the root directory of this repository then execute `$ pip install -r requirements.txt`.
+This will install all python modules required for this workshop.

-# Installing Jupyter
+## Starting Jupyter
-The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

-$ sudo pip install jupyter

-After installing Jupyter, launch it by <br/>
+To get started with the tutorials, execute:

+    $ cd Pre-Workshop
     $ jupyter notebook

-This will start the server and open in a web browser where you can run the above ipython notebooks.
-Advantage of Jupter notebooks is that particular sections of the code can be executed to see what it produces.
-Please note that it should be run sequentially starting from the beginning cell-wise.
+This will open a browser window with the tutorial files displayed in a list.
+Simply click on a tutorial file to dive in.
+Have Fun!

-# Contact details for queries.
+## Contact details for queries.

-In case of any difficulties / problems with running the code or any doubts, feel free to reach out to the Indian Institute of Technology Hyderabad (IIT-H) team. <br />
+In case of any difficulties / problems with running the code or any doubts, feel free to reach out to the Indian Institute of Technology Hyderabad (IIT-H) team.

-1) Dr. Vineeth N Balasubramanian  (vineethnb@iith.ac.in)  <br />
+  1. Dr. Vineeth N Balasubramanian  (vineethnb@iith.ac.in)
-2) Adepu Ravi Sankar (cs14resch11001@iith.ac.in)   <br />
+  2. Adepu Ravi Sankar (cs14resch11001@iith.ac.in)
-3) Arghya Pal (cs15resch11001@iith.ac.in)   <br />
+  3. Arghya Pal (cs15resch11001@iith.ac.in)
-4) Akilesh B (cs13b1042@iith.ac.in)   <br />
+  4. Akilesh B (cs13b1042@iith.ac.in)
-5) Sahil Manocha (es13b1019@iith.ac.in)  <br />
+  5. Sahil Manocha (es13b1019@iith.ac.in)